 We love our camper van walls.
 They’re clean, streamlined, and have, so far, held the test of time for over 60,000 miles.
-But installing our plywood walls in our DIY van conversion was a time-intensive, multi-step process to arrive at our finished result.
+But installing our plywood van walls was a time-intensive, multi-step process to arrive at our finished result.
 But we are 100% satisfied with the outcome after installing our camper van walls and we want to share our wall installation process with you.

 Article Contents - How To Build Camper Van Walls

 We knew right away that we did NOT want to screw our walls directly onto our van’s sheet metal frame.

 After all that prior work to create and attach furring strips to our van, it was finally time start making and installing our camper van walls.

 Follow the steps below to learn our process.

 Same as when we build our camper van floor, we started with 1/3″ plywood boards.